ndrezn/nathandrezner.com/_posts/2022-01-19-nfts-wikipedia.md

 </div>
 <div style="text-align:center; margin: 0 auto;"><small >New day, new article.</small></div>

 At the end of the day, it's worth remembering that Wikipedia isn't an arbiter of knowledge or a source of breaking news, even though it's sometimes read that way.
-It's just a bunch of weirdos paraphrasing secondary sources to the best of their ability.
+It's a slow moving, constantly changing archive of the outside world.
+There's no greater agenda.
 Since being drawn back into the honeypot of Wikipedia editing, I've published a [new article](<https://en.wikipedia.org/wiki/Ciel_(musician)>) and have a couple more in their draft stages.
 These conversations are interesting: I'd encourage more folks to sign up, start editing, and come hang out with me on talk pages.